General Art Workshops

 Medieval Manuscript Illumination, Higham Hall, Cumbria.

 Many consider Higham Hall to be the UK’s best independent residential college providing a range of open learning experiences for adults.
 All meals are included in the course fee and, speaking from experience, the food is both delicious and plentiful!
-The course will be open for booking later this year, but, just the whet your appetite, Higham Hall’s website is here.
+Higham Hall’s website is here.

-The Traditional Art of Painting in Egg Tempera, Lincoln, 13th and 14th May
+The Traditional Art of Painting in Egg Tempera, Lincoln

 A two day workshop during which students will learn about the traditional art of egg tempera as used by artists such as Fra Angelico and Botticelli.
 Participants will work on traditionally prepared panels, using pigments extracted from the earth and plants and mixed with egg to form the tempera paint.

-I do teach a small number of students individually at home but am currently fully booked.
+I do teach a small number of students individually at home.
+Please email me (email@example.com) to discuss your requirements.